klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 ### Federated identity management

-Let’s you grant short-term access (because IAM policies are permanent)
+Lets you grant short-term access (because IAM policies are permanent)

 Roles are not applied, they are assumed.
 Roles are similar to a user, but instead of being uniquely associated to one person it’s anybody who assumes role.